-Lesson Topic: American Indian Games
+Lesson Topic: American Indian Games Grade Level: 5th Length of Lesson: 30 minutes

 - The values of the culture can be infused into the games' skill development. - Honor, respect, and responsibility of a culture can be taught through games. - Games provide physical and mental skills needed for survival.